Acropomatidae: Genera

-The 5th edition of Fishes of the World lists seven valid genera while the Catalog of Fishes only recognises five.
+The 5th edition of Fishes of the World lists seven valid genera, but these have since been moved to other families within the order.

 Taxonomy

 The Acriopomatidae is placed in the order Perciformes, the suborder Percoidei and the superfamily Percoidea in the 5th edition of Fishes of the World.
 However, during the 21st Century molecular studies have indicated that a variety of mainly deep-sea fishes which were traditionally placed in the Perciformes, including the Acropomatidae, and in the Trachiniformes in fact from a newly recognised clade which has been named either the Acropomatiformes or Pempheriformes.
 Within the Acropomatidae phylogenetic work has suggested that the genera Acropoma and Doederleinia are separate from the other genera in the traditional arrangement of the family with two other recognised lineages being placed in the separate families Malakichthyidae and Synagropidae.

 This classification would be as follows: